-27 children die in India when school bus plunges into gorge
+23 children die in India when school bus plunges into gorge

-NEW DELHI (AP) — At least 27 children were killed Monday when their school bus skidded off a mountain road into a gorge in the foothills of the Himalayas, officials said.
+NURPUR, India (AP) — A school bus plunged off a mountain road Monday into a deep gorge in the Himalayan foothills, killing 23 children, some as young as 4, Indian officials said.

-Three adults were also killed in the crash, Himachal Pradesh state transport minister Govind Singh Takur told the Press Trust of India news agency.
-At least a dozen people were taken to area hospitals.
+Four adults also died, said Sandeep Kumar, a local official.
+Ten children were hospitalized.

-Initial reports indicated that the bus driver was speeding and lost control at the edge of the gorge, with the bus crashing some 200 feet (60 meters) to the ground below, said police officer Sunil Kumar.
+Initial reports indicated the bus driver was speeding as he took the children home and lost control at the edge of the gorge.
+The bus fell some 200 feet (60 meters) to the ground below, said police officer Sunil Kumar.

-The accident occurred in the Kangra Valley, about 500 kilometers (300 miles) north of New Delhi.
+The adults killed included the bus driver, two teachers and another woman, officials said.
+Most of the children riding in the bus were believed to be in elementary school.

 Most Read Nation & World Stories